Your Complete Guide to Indoor Plants: How to Keep Them Happy, Healthy and Green

 Of course, houseplants spruce up your space, but they also make your home a better place.
 Air-purifying plants can help improve your air quality, an indoor herb garden can add flavor and nutrients to your meals and flowering plants can perk up your mood instantly.
 You can even grow medicinal herbs to help relieve common ailments.
 Plus, adds Chandrakumar, “having nature in the room with you makes you more connected to the outside world.”

 Whether you’re a newbie looking for low-maintenance indoor plants or low-light houseplants that are easy to keep alive, or you’re a more advanced gardener who wants to expand your knowledge, you’re in the right place.
-From the basics of plant watering and the best places to buy plants online to how to decorate with plants and get rid of pest infestations, we’ve got all the advice you need to keep your plants happy for years to come.
+From the basics of plant watering and the best places to buy plants online to how to decorate with plants, maximize space with vertical gardens and get rid of pest infestations, we’ve got all the advice you need to keep your plants happy for years to come.

 Get Reader’s Digest’s Read Up newsletter for more gardening advice, cleaning, travel, tech, humor and fun facts all week long.